 - Write Na+ and O2-.

-- Na+ O2-, the lowest common multiple is 2.
-To get a charge of 2 on sodium (which has a +1 charge), you need to multiply it by 2 (1 * 2 = 2).
+- Na+ O2-.
+The lowest common multiple is two.
+To get a charge of two on sodium, which has a +1 charge, you need to multiply it by 2, (1 * 2 = 2).
 So you will have two sodium atoms or Na2.
-To get a charge of 2 on the oxygen, you multiply it by 1 (2 * 1 = 2).
+To get a charge of 2 on the oxygen, you multiply it by one, (2 * 1 = 2).
 So, just one O. The final formula is Na2O.

 Polyatomic Ionic Compounds